 An online bachelor’s of data science provides graduates with the knowledge and skills they need to tackle complex data problems in many settings.
 In the technology–driven market, databases have become the foundation of many businesses and organizations.
 The Bureau of Labor Statistics projects database management jobs to grow 11% by 2026, faster than the national average for all occupations.
 To maintain productivity, businesses and organizations across industries need qualified professionals to develop user–friendly datasets.
 Graduates with a data science degree contribute to technological innovation in a growing field.

-Data science professionals including database administrators and database analysts, develop, maintain, and organize new databases.
+Data science professionals such as database administrators and database analysts develop, maintain, and organize new databases.
 They also monitor and tailor datasets to suit community needs and department productivity.
 Most importantly, data science professionals protect company data by implementing security measures.
 After earning a data science degree online, graduates emerge prepared for a career managing and protecting important data.

 Online Bachelor’s in Data Science & Analytics Degree Program Ranking Guidelines